Kiln: The Intelligence Layer Between Ideas and Physical Objects

 Abstract

 We present Kiln, a protocol and reference implementation that enables autonomous AI agents to transform ideas -- expressed as natural language, sketches, or parametric specifications -- into physical objects through 3D printing.
-Kiln bridges the gap between digital intelligence and physical fabrication by providing: (1) a Design Intelligence layer with 52 materials, 20 design patterns, and 70+ templates; (2) text-to-3D and sketch-to-3D generation via Gemini Deep Think, Meshy, Tripo3D, Stability AI, and OpenSCAD; (3) 7-dimension printability analysis before parts reach a slicer; (4) direct control of local printers via OctoPrint, Moonraker, Bambu Lab, Elegoo, and Prusa Link adapters; (5) fulfillment routing through third-party providers such as Craftcloud; and (6) multi-part assembly planning with clearance validation and tolerance stacking.
-The system exposes 456+ MCP tools and 136 CLI commands, enforces safety invariants at the protocol level across 29 printer safety profiles, and preserves parametric Design DNA for iterative refinement.
+Kiln bridges the gap between digital intelligence and physical fabrication by providing: (1) a Design Intelligence layer with 25 FDM materials with full engineering properties, 45 brand-specific filament profiles, and 18 proven design templates; (2) text-to-3D and sketch-to-3D generation via Gemini Deep Think, Meshy, Tripo3D, Stability AI, and OpenSCAD; (3) 7-dimension printability analysis before parts reach a slicer; (4) direct control of local printers via OctoPrint, Moonraker, Creality, Bambu Lab, Prusa Link, Elegoo, and Direct USB/Serial adapters; (5) fulfillment routing through third-party providers such as Craftcloud; (6) multi-part assembly planning with clearance validation, tolerance stacking, and optional kiln-pro assembly manuals; (7) preview-confirmed print starts; and (8) real-time G-code interception for in-flight safety filtering.
+The system enforces safety invariants at the protocol level across 44 named printer safety profiles, and preserves parametric Design DNA for iterative refinement.
 Kiln does not operate its own marketplace or manufacturing network -- it searches existing 3rd-party marketplaces and routes to existing fulfillment providers.

 1. Introduction